Home

 Preserving the Quality

 Big game meat is… well, BIG!
 So, it’s hard to get it cooled down quickly.
-We often hear about people losing meat or not liking the “wild taste” of their big game meat, but we figure if we ever end up with an elk that tastes “gamey”, it would be because we did something wrong.
+We often hear about people losing meat or not liking the “wild taste” of their game meat, but we figure if we ever end up with an elk that tastes “gamey”, it would be because we did something wrong.

 Handling game meat properly once it’s down can make all the difference in the world in the quality.
 If someone loses elk or deer meat to spoilage, they either weren’t prepared or didn’t do what they should have to protect it.